aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 #### Workaround

 You can try add some extra upstream peers for your fullnode to state sync from.
-See the guide [Add upstream seed peers](nodes/full-node/fullnode-source-code-or-docker.md#add-upstream-seed-peers).
+See the section [Connecting your fullnode to seed peers](/nodes/full-node/fullnode-network-connections#connecting-your-fullnode-to-seed-peers).

 ### Starting a node throws a YAML-parsing error